MaxDidIt/firetype/README.md

 You can find an implementation of this tutorial at [FiretypeTutorial2.as](https://github.com/MaxDidIt/firetype/blob/master/src/test/flash/de/maxdidit/hardware/font/FiretypeTutorial2.as).

 You can change the text color with the **color** attribute.
-The value is either passed as a RGB or ARGB hexadecimal number.
+The value is either passed as an RGB or ARGB hexadecimal number.
 ```ActionScript
 _hardwareText.text = "You can <format color='0xFF6611'>change the text color</format> with the " +
 					"<format color='0xFF0000'>color</format> attribute.";